plGazela/grandfatherClock/README.md

-# grandfatherClock
+# 🕰️ grandfatherClock

+## What is this repository?

-Old and dusty clock working in your web browser.
+The repository contains old and dusty grandfather clock working in your web browser.